alexcurwood/alexcurwood/README.md

 I am creating a web application which allows the user to select one of their Spotify playlists, filter it by genre and create a sub-playlist

 <a href="https://github.com/alexcurwood/SpotifyProject">Repository Link</a>

+### Sudoku Solver

+#### Motivation:
+I have always enjoyed solving Sudoku puzzles and wanted to test my problem-solving skills and algorithmic thinking.

+#### Solution:

+I created an application which retrieves a Sudoku puzzle from the Dosuku API and solves it using a brute force algorithm.

+<a href="https://sudoku-solver-red.vercel.app/">Deployed Site</a>
+<a href="https://github.com/alexcurwood/SpotifyProject">Repository Link</a>

 ## Proficiency